-This course provides a brief review of the following: students learn the roles of the Associate Degree Nurse as a provider and manager of care and member of the discipline of nursing.
-Students develop intellectual, interpersonal and psychomotor competencies to assess clients with common actual or possible alterations in health.
-The roles of the nurse, interpersonal relationship, life span development, ethical legal standards, and nursing process are basic concepts to the practice of nursing for the Associate Degree Nurse.
-The eleven Functional Health Patterns organize the study of concepts common to a basic knowledge of the client's state of wellness and possible or actual alterations in health.
+Students learn the roles of the Associate Degree Nurse as a provider and manager of care and member of the discipline of nursing.
+Students further develop their intellectual, interpersonal and psychomotor competencies to assess patients with common actual or possible alterations in health.
+The roles of the nurse, interpersonal relationship, life span development, ethical legal standards and nursing process are basic concepts to the practice of nursing for the Associate degree Nurse.
+The eleven Functional health Patterns organize the study of concepts common to a basic knowledge of the patient's state of wellness and possible or actual alterations in health.
 Assessment and review of first level clinical skills are covered in this course.
-The Learning Laboratory provides opportunities to practice nursing skills in simulated activities.
-Prerequisites: successful completion of Excelsior College: Nursing Concepts I, II and III Challenge Exams, first year courses, and permission of nursing faculty.
+The learning laboratory provides opportunities to practice nursing skills in simulated activities.
+Prerequisites: Successful completion (grade of "C" or better) in all four Excelsior College examinations: Essentials of Nursing Care - Chronicity; Health Differences; Health Safety; and Reproductive Health, completion of first year courses and for permission of Nursing Director.